 (a) Private Resettlement Agency Assistance

-Affiliates often work with relatives or others who have filed sponsorship papers (Affidavit of Relationship) to prepare for the refugees' arrival.
+Affiliates often work with relatives or others who have filed sponsorship papers to prepare for the refugees' arrival.
 Such sponsors will be responsible for assisting the agency with a refugee's resettlement.
 Sponsors may be relatives or friends of the refugee.
-In some instances voluntary agencies will accept refugees who do not have a sponsoring relative or friend.
-These are usually referred to as "free cases."
-For free cases an agency often locates an individual, a church, or other group willing to undertake sponsorship of the refugee.
-In some cases, the agency itself will act as the refugee sponsor.
+For refugees without a sponsoring relative or friend the voluntary agencies will sometimes find an individual, a church, or other group willing to undertake sponsorship of the refugee, or act as the refugee sponsor.

 (b) Public Assistance

 The Cash and Medical Assistance (CMA) Program is part of the Division of Refugee Assistance at the Office of Refugee Resettlement.
 CMA reimburses states for 100 percent of services provided to refugees and other eligible persons, as well as associated administrative costs.
 Programs eligible for reimbursement include: